Everything you need to know about parks, trails, recreation areas and more this week

 WASATCH-CACHE NATIONAL FOREST

 The Heber-Kamas Ranger District maintains trails and campgrounds in the Uinta Mountains east of Kamas.
-East Canyon, Wolf Creek Pass, the Mirror Lake Highway and Guardsman Pass are all open for traffic.
-For more info, go to this website or call 435-783-4338.
+East Canyon, Wolf Creek Pass, the Mirror Lake Highway and Guardsman Pass are all open for traffic and will remain open for as long as weather permits.
+For more info, go to FS.USDA.gov/uwcnf or call 435-783-4338.